daveKoala/blog/_posts/2025-04-07-rag-at-scale-is-hard-what-startups-get-wrong.md

 ---
-title: "RAG at Scale is Hard: What Startups Getting Wrong?"
+title: "RAG at Scale is Hard: Are Startups Getting It Wrong?"
 last_modified_at: 2025-04-07T12:46:41Z
 categories:
   - Blog